 Emily has performed in group and solo cabarets in many venues around DC and Arlington, VA, including Signature Theatre, Atlas Performing Arts Center, H Street Playhouse, Art-O-Matic, Warehouse Theatre, Kennedy Center, and Capital Hill Arts Workshop, Arts Club of Washington, Maggie’s Cabaret, 1409 Playbill Cafe, Black Fox Lounge and Capital Fringe Festival.
 Emily’s Capital Fringe Festival credits include: “Naked Cabaret, Emotionally That Is,” “Naked Cabaret, Beyond Bare,” “Psycho Cabaret,” “Run Away With Me, a Contemporary Cabaret”).
 Emily’s one woman shows include “Let Me Tell You” (Parts I and II), “Domestic Disturbances,” “It’s a Jungle Out There,” and “Oh, What a Beautiful Day: Sing Books with Emily, the Cabaret.”

 Emily is delighted with the success of her program SING BOOKS WITH EMILY in which she sings picture books (Illustrated Songs)with children (their educators and caregivers).
 Emily began with a steady gig at Arlington’s Aladdin’s Lamp Children’s Bookstore (now closed) in 2009 and 2010.
 She now performs SING BOOKS WITH EMILY visits nearly every school day at schools in Arlington, VA and Washington, DC as well as many visits to public libraries and private events all over the the DC Metro Area and Northern Virginia.
-She is proud to have performed SING BOOKS in the 2011 and 2013 Reading: A Family Affair events produced by the Literacy Council of Northern Virginia and the 2013 “Tinner Hill Blues Festival,” and many years of summer visits to libraries in Prince William County, VA.
+She is proud to have performed SING BOOKS in the 2011 and 2013 and 2014 Reading: A Family Affair events produced by the Literacy Council of Northern Virginia and the 2013 “Tinner Hill Blues Festival,” and many years of summer visits to libraries in Prince William County, VA.